Small business

 Increased profitability: Happy customers and optimized processes lead to greater productivity and higher profits.

-So, how can organizations actually implement lean thinking in their operations?
+So, how can small business organizations actually implement lean thinking in their operation?

 1. Map your value stream